kersorianek/mon-portfolio/_posts/2022-11-11-Agile-Scrum-in-a- Nutshell.md

 - tasks normally include design, implementation, test and documentation activities.
 - can be down in a separate session after the WHAT-Meeting.

+3. Daily Scrum/ Daily Stand up meeting:
+A daily 15-minute meeting where the team members discuss progress and plan their work for the day.
+-  A short everyday meeting during Sprint, not more than 15 minutes.
+- Each team member should briefly provide the answers of the following three questions:
+    - what has he/she accomplished since the last daily Scrum meeting?
+    - what is he/she is going to accomplish until the next Scrum meeting?
+    - what are the impediments that prevent he/she from accomplishing his/her tasks?
+    - No issues or concerns raised during the meeting are allowed to be ignored due to the lack of time.
+Issues or concerns ought to be recorded by the Scrum Master and needs to be specifically handled after the meeting.

+4. Sprint Review:
+A meeting where the team presents the work completed during the sprint to the Product Owner and stakeholders.

+-  Take place in the form of a demo of the new features.
+-  Backlog items that are not completed shall not be demonstrated.
+-  Incomplete items shall be taken back into the Scrum Product Backlog, re-estimated and completed in on of the following Sprints.
+-  Should be kept very informal.
+No PowerPoint slides should be used and time for preparation and performing the meeting should be limited.
+-  Scrum Product Owner inspects the implemented backlog entries and accepts the solution or adds new stories to the Scrum Product Backlog to adapt the functionality.

+5. Sprint Retrospective:
+A meeting where the team reflects on the previous sprint and identifies areas for improvement.

+-  Time-boxed event.
+-  An integral part of the “inspect and adapt” process.
+-  Actionable suggestion to improve performance should be available at the end of the meeting.
+-  All team members reflect on the past Sprint and check three things:
+    - What went well during the Sprint, what didn’t.
+    - What improvements could be made in the next Sprint.

 ### Rules & Norms:

 - Time and location of the Daily Scrum Meeting.
 - The Definition Of Done (DoD) used to decide if work is finished or not.
 - Code guidelines.
-- Tools to use.

-## Sprint in Detail
+# 03 Artifacts of Scrum
+Scrum teams use three artifacts: the product backlog, the sprint backlog, and the increment.
+1. Product Backlog:
+A prioritized list of features and requirements for the product.

+-  List of all things that needs to be done within the project.
+-  Each entry in the Scrum Product Backlog must have some kind of customer value.
+Entries without any customer value are pure waste and should not be present anyway.
+-  Should not contain the detailed requirement information.
+-  Properties of each Scrum Product Backlog item:
+- an entry in the Scrum Product Backlog always add value for the customer.
+- the entries in the Scrum Product Backlog are prioritized and ordered accordingly.
+- the level of detail depends on the position of the entry within the Scrum Product Backlog.
+- all entries are estimated.
+- the Scrum Product Backlog is a living document.
+- there are no action-items or low-level tasks in the Scrum Product Backlog.
+- includes entries for the exploration of customer needs or various technical options, a description of both functional and nonfunctional requirements, the work necessary to launch the product, and other items as well.
+- added value, costs and risks are the most common factors for prioritization.
+- about 10% of the Scrum Teams total time should be reserved for maintaining the Scrum Product Backlog.

+2. Sprint Backlog:
+A list of tasks that the Development Team plans to complete during the upcoming sprint.

+-  All entries have to be estimated on a person-hour base in order to track progress and remaining efforts.
+-  The Sprint Backlog is a living artifact and is updated on a daily base.
+-  At the end fo the day all remaining efforts are updated an this defines how much work is left until the Sprint Goal is reached.

+3. Increment:
+A potentially shippable product that has been developed during the sprint.

+# Examples of Scrum in Software Projects
+Let's say you're working on a software project that involves developing a software project.
+Here's how Scrum could be used:
-- **Sprint 1, Day 0**
+  **Sprint 1, Day 0**
   - Product Owner presents highest priority items from Product Backlog
   - Development team discusses and clarifies any open questions for each item
   - Team commits to completing selected stories by the end of the sprint
   - Scrum Master guides team in defining details of how committed items will be implemented
   - Tasks are written on cards and placed on Sprint Task board
   - Each member of Development Team selects a task to work on

 - **Sprint 1, Day 1**